Algorithms of the OpenMPS¶

 warmup-specific parameters are , the maximum bond

-dimension allowed during warmup and , the local
+dimension allowed during warmup and

 truncation determining the bond dimension according to Eq.
 (9)